 Find out more about what you should include in the CDM health and safety file.

 (7) During the project, the principal contractor must provide the principal designer with any information in the principal contractor’s possession relevant to the health and safety file, for inclusion in the health and safety file.

 Under CDM, the health and safety file is put together by the principal designer, and not the contractor.
-The principal contractor must pass any health and safety specific information from the work and the O&M manual to the principal designer.
+The principal contractor must pass any health and safety-specific information from the work and the O&M manual to the principal designer.
 This information will be reviewed and compiled into the health and safety file for handover to the client.

-The health and safety file is required by law under the Construction (Design & Management) Regulations.
-The O&M manual is usually a requirement of the building contract.
+The health and safety file is required by law under the Construction (Design & Management) Regulations on any project where a principal designer needs to be appointed.

 These two documents should serve two different purposes.
 If you need to know how to do something, or when to do it, you would look in the O&M manual.
 If you need to know if something is safe to do, or where a hazardous material is, you would look in the health and safety file.

-Now you know about the differences between the O&M manual and the health and safety file.
-There are also some similarities and overlap of information.
+But there are also some similarities and overlaps of information.
 Where information is needed in both documents, you don't need to duplicate it.
 Information can be cross-referenced when relevant to both documents.